shanep42/fantastic-garbanzo/Generated README/README.md

 ## Tests

-Does not currently use any testing procedures
+Currently, there are no formalized tests written for the project

 ##Contact Me

-Reach me at [GitHub](https://github.com/shanep42), or at joe@email.com
+Reach me at [GitHub](https://github.com/shanep42), or at shanep42@gmail.com